 Why care about coral reefs?

-Healthy coral reefs are some of the most biologically diverse and economically valuable ecosystems on earth, providing food, jobs, recreational opportunities, coastal protection and other important services to billions of people worldwide.
+Healthy coral reefs are some of the most biologically diverse and economically valuable ecosystems on earth, providing food, jobs, recreational opportunities, coastal protection, cultural significance, and other important services to billions of people worldwide.
 In a recent report by USGS, Hawaii’s coral reefs were valued at $863 million per year.
-Unfortunately, many of the world’s coral reefs (including associated seagrass beds and mangrove habitats) have been damaged or destroyed due to increasing human impacts, climate change, and other factors.
-According to the Status of Coral Reefs of the World: 2004, 70% of the worlds’ coral reefs are threatened or destroyed, 20% of those are damaged beyond repair, and within the Caribbean alone, many coral reefs have lost 80% of coral species.
-The decline and loss of coral reef ecosystems has significant social, economic, and ecological impacts on people and communities in the U.S. and around the world.
+Unfortunately, many of the world’s coral reefs have been damaged or destroyed due to increasing human impacts, climate change, and other factors.
+Due to the global bleaching event that occurred in 2014-2016, along with regional disease outbreaks like the stony coral tissue loss disease in the Caribbean, corals are estimated to decline greatly by 2050.
+The decline and loss of coral reef ecosystems already has significant social, economic, and ecological impacts on people and communities in the U.S. and around the world.

-Coral reefs provide habitat for one-third of all marine fish species, build tropical islands, protect coasts from waves and storms, contain an array of potential pharmaceuticals, and support tourism and fishing industries worth billions of dollars.
+Coral reefs provide habitat for our nearshore fisheries, protect coasts from waves and storms, and support tourism and fishing industries worth billions of dollars.
 Coral reefs are also fundamental to the fabric of local communities, providing a source of food, materials and traditional activities.

 DAR supports critical planning efforts, community action, awareness-raising activities, scientific research with direct management applications, and on-the-ground management projects.
 Key outcomes of this work include greater capacity to enforce coral reef protections and increased understanding of the key threats to reef ecosystems at priority sites.